philgentric/klik/python_for_face_reco/Readme.md

 to make face recognition work :
-- run the face detection server
+- run the face detection servers
-- run the face embeddings server
+- run the face embeddings servers

+for these servers to work, you need to install afew things:

 1) need to install python + pip